jsnyders/ClimbingComp/RULES.md

 Bib Number, Member Number, First Name, Last Name, Region, Team, Place, Total Score, Total Fals, Best 1, Best 2, ...
 Best N
 ```

+The report also includes as necessary a note about ties as a popup.
+These are the possible cases:

+* If there is a tie and no additional tie breaker data is available then the assumption is that during data entry
+people stopped entering data after N tops.
+So the note reminds you that it may be possible to break the tie
+by entering more climbs.
+It is possible that there are no more climbs to enter in which case the note can be ignored
+and the tie stands.
+* If there is a tie in the total score and total falls **but** it was broken by looking at additional routes
+then the note tells you so and reminds you to double check the score cards (because people may not have been consistent
+or as carefull entering routes after the top N).
+The reason for this note is that you can't tell just by looking
+at the results why climbers with the same score and falls came in different places (were not tied).
+* If there is a tie that cannot be broken then there is no note.

 TODO provide an option to include Total Falls and/or Attempts.

 TODO consider showing who last entered the scorecard and possibly when.